rsonger/software-engineering-lab/_posts/2023-04-26-animations.md

 <input type="checkbox" class="checkbox inline"> Save the file and run the application with the `python test_4_1.py` command in your terminal.
 <input type="checkbox" class="checkbox inline"> Confirm that you can see a red triangle on the left side of the screen and a blue triangle on the right side.

-In this application we create a new `Uniform` object and saves it to the application instance `self` for each value that we will want to use with a uniform variable.
+In this application we create a new `Uniform` object and save it to the application instance `self` for each value that we will want to use with a uniform variable.
 Then we can just reference the `Uniform` object and use its `upload_data` method when we want to apply its associated value in our `update` method.
 Note that the data MUST be uploaded BEFORE calling `glDrawArrays` or the shader program won't have access to it.

 ## Animations

 Until now, all of our test applications have used the `update` method to draw still images, which it does 60 times a second.
 Remember that in the application runtime lifecycle, the `update` method runs in a continuous loop that updates data and renders the image at 60 FPS (see the `run` method in the `WindowApp` class).
-With static images, we get no real benefit from structuring our application in that way.
+With static images, we get no real benefit from structuring our application in this way.
 The benefit comes when the images change in some way over time, which we will now learn how to do by creating animations.

 ### Clearing the Screen

-One of the fundamental techniques in computer animation is the process of clearing the screen in between frames.
+One of the essential steps in computer animation is to clear the screen in between frames.
 If we do not clear the screen, then the images drawn in the previous frame will remain on the screen and the new images will draw on top of them.
-Clearing the screen will effectively erase the previously drawn image and prepare the screen for drawing the current frame.
+Clearing the screen will effectively erase the previously drawn image and prepare the screen for drawing the new frame.
 OpenGL provides two functions for this:
 - The [`glClearColor`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glClearColor.xhtml){:target="_blank"} function sets a RGBA color to use when clearing the color buffer.
 The color provided will effectively become the background color for the new frame.
 - The [`glClear`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glClear.xhtml){:target="_blank"} function resets a buffer specified by the parameter.
 OpenGL constants can be used for the parameters, such as `GL_COLOR_BUFFER_BIT`, `GL_DEPTH_BUFFER_BIT`, `GL_STENCIL_BUFFER_BIT`, or any combination of these using the bitwise OR `|` operator.